-- Because of capacity constraints on Route 1 and elsewhere, any increased local traffic volume generated by new development actually helps displace regional traffic. - Most residents will notice only a small difference between traffic conditions today and those in 10 to 20 years. - Traffic impacts should not be the primary criterion when evaluating development projects. - Transportation demand management (TDM) programs will make a difference and contribute-along with the other proposed amenities- to creation of a livable neighborhood and significant reduction of the number of automobile trips in the Braddock area. - The City is committed to tracking traffic and parking impacts and ensuring that the programs are designed to reduce auto-oriented trips and encourage other modes.
+- > Because of capacity constraints on Route 1 and elsewhere, any increased local traffic volume generated by new development actually helps displace regional traffic. - Most residents will notice only a small difference between traffic conditions today and those in 10 to 20 years. - > Traffic impacts should not be the primary criterion when evaluating development projects. - > Transportation demand management (TDM) programs will make a difference and contribute-along with the other proposed amenities- to creation of a livable neighborhood and significant reduction of the number of automobile trips in the Braddock area. - > The City is committed to tracking traffic and parking impacts and ensuring that the programs are designed to reduce auto-oriented trips and encourage other modes.

 Work session #5-Where We Are Today.
-On January 24, participants in the final work session reviewed the urban design framework, transportation, public housing, parking, walking streets, and retail elements of the Plan, along with the implementation strategies discussed during the previous four work sessions.
+On January 24, participants public housing, parking, walking streets, and retail elements of the Plan, along with the implementation strategies discussed during the previous four work sessions.
 This summary session also focused on identifying additional issues and strategies for consideration during preparation of the Draft Plan.